 Temperature and heat are not the same thing

-Everyday speech uses "heat" and "temperature" interchangeably, but physics distinguishes them sharply and the CBE tests this distinction repeatedly.
+Everyday speech uses "heat" and "temperature" interchangeably, but physics distinguishes them sharply, and getting the definitions clean is the foundation for the energy-transformation ideas that the exam does test.
 Get the definitions clean and you will earn several points that most students lose.

 • Temperature measures the average kinetic energy of the particles in a substance.
 It does not depend on how much of the substance you have.
 A drop of boiling water and an entire pot of boiling water are both at 100 °C.